 Finding long-term product traction can be difficult.
 35% of start-ups fail because their product doesn’t meet an actual need.
 Your products get customers coming to your store or website and keep them returning for more.
 But the process of getting a new product idea from inception to launch can be a significant undertaking.
 This is where the product development life cycle comes in.

 Understanding and using this process helps your teams visualize their work and map it to several development stages.
 Product managers can also use it to guide the development process and increase their understanding of how every team member’s work comes together to create a product.

 What Is the Product Development Life Cycle?

 The product development life cycle (PDLC) provides an in-depth description of all activities your teams perform to deliver an idea to the market and your target audience.
-This includes recognizing market needs, conceptualizing the product, creating a product roadmap, releasing the product, and gathering feedback.
+This includes recognizing market needs, conceptualizing the product, creating a product roadmap (perhaps using one of these product roadmap templates), releasing the product, and gathering feedback.
 Each stage of your PDLC helps your company create products that can survive several market changes and bring value to your customers.

 7 Stages of the Product Development Life Cycle

 Ideation or brainstorming is where you develop your first product concept.
 Some of your team’s ideas might never see the light of day, but their most plausible ideas move forward to the next stage of your PDLC.
 This stage aims to brainstorm a list of problems to solve or opportunities you can seize.
 There are many tried-and-true methods to develop creative product ideas and validate them.